 Installing a New Toilet Water Inlet Tube

 How do I install a new intake line to my toilet?
-What are my options to open the separate toilet graphics page.
+What are my options to make the connection.

+(If you haven't yet, click HERE to open the separate toilet graphics page.
 You may need to refer to it.)

 Types of Toilet Inlet Tubes